N Scorpii

 N Scorpii has been given several stellar classifications over the years.
 It has been given the luminosity class of a main sequence star (V), a subgiant (IV), an evolved giant star (III), or a blend between the last two classes (III-IV).
 It is generally classified as either a B2 or B3 star several times hotter than the Sun.
 HD 148703 is a candidate β Cephei variable and its variability was first noticed in 1983 by C. Sterken.
 Further observations were made by Abt et al. (2002) by observing its projected rotational velocity.
 It was identified as a candidate in 2002 in a survey for non-radial pulsations in B-type stars.

 The object has two generally accepted classes: B2 III-IV and B2 IV.
-It has 7.8 times the mass of the Sun and 6.25 times its girth.
+It has 7.8 times the mass of the Sun and 6.25 times its size.
 It has a bolometric luminosity 6,918 times greater than the Sun from its photosphere at an effective temperature of 21877 K. N Scorpii is estimated to be 22 million years old, which is twice the average age of the aforementioned association.
 Like most hot stars, N Scorpii spins rapidly, having a projected rotational velocity of 70 km/s.